zlatozar/TigerLanguage/BackEnd/Readme.md

 ## Chapter 8

-"Show me your code and conceal your data structures, and I shall continue to be mystified.
-Show me your data structures, and I won't usually need your code; it'll be obvious."
+_"Show me your code and conceal your data structures, and I shall continue to be_ _mystified.
+Show me your data structures, and I won't usually need your code; it'll be obvious."_<br/>
-_Eric Raymond_
+**Eric Raymond**

 The central theme of this chapter has been the relationship between data and program structures.
 The data provides a model of the problem environment, and by